guicho271828/trivia/README.md

 #### CLASS

-Mathces an instance of any class (of standard-class).
+Matches an instance of a given subclass of standard-class, as well as the instance's slots.

 Syntax: